GatiAher/gatiaher-hugo/content/projects/1D-and-2D-Fourier-Transforms.md

  The 2D discrete Fourier transform projects the *NxN* image signal $f$ onto a basis of 2D sine and cosine functions (think bedsheets) in order to get the *NxN* matrix of Fourier coefficients $F$.

 The 2D basis functions are matrices ordered by increasing frequency so that the first basis, corresponding to the top left corner of the coefficient matrix, $F(0, 0)$, represents the DC-offset of the image, or average brightness, and the last basis, corresponding to the bottom right corner of the coefficient matrix, $F(N-1, N-1)$ represents the highest frequency.
-For a square image of size NxN, the two dimensionsional discrete Fourier transform is given by:
+For a square image of size NxN, the two dimensional discrete Fourier transform is given by:

  $$F(k, l) = \sum_{i=0}^{N-1} \sum_{j=0}^{N-1} f(i, j) * e^{-i2\pi (\frac{ki}{N} + \frac{lj}{N})}$$